home-assistant/home-assistant.io/source/_integrations/matter.md

 Matter is [the new standard for home automation](https://en.wikipedia.org/wiki/Matter_(standard)) which has just been released and (in the process of) being adopted by the tech industry.

-Matter devices are available using either WiFi based communication or [Thread](https://en.wikipedia.org/wiki/Thread_(network_protocol)) and Bluetooth is used for commissioning (adopting) of new devices.
+Matter devices are available using either WiFi based communication or [Thread](/integrations/thread/).
+Bluetooth is used for commissioning (adopting) of new devices.
 Home Assistant supports both transports for Matter.

 At this time there are only a few devices available that are compatible with the standard and some of them require you to join a beta/developer program.
 It is to be expected that more devices will hit the market during the 2nd quarter of 2023 and beyond.